 What is Men's Health Week?

-International Men's Health Week (MHW) always begins on the Monday before Father's Day and ends on Father's Day itself.
-During 2017, it will run from Monday 12th until Sunday 18th June.
+Men's Health Week (MHW) always begins on the Monday before Father's Day and ends on Father's Day itself.
+During 2018, it will run from Monday, June 11th until Sunday, June 17th.

-It is celebrated in most European countries, as well as in the USA, Australia, New Zealand, Canada and a number of other places worldwide.
-The overall aims of MHW are to:
+Celebrated in most European countries, as well as in the USA, Australia, New Zealand, Canada and a number of other places worldwide, the overall aims of the week are to:

 Heighten awareness of preventable health problems for males of all ages

 Support men and boys to engage in healthier lifestyle choices/activities

 Encourage the early detection and treatment of health difficulties in males.

 Each year, there is also a focus upon a specific theme and this year, the theme for the island of Ireland is: 'One Small Step for Man.
 One Giant Leap for Men’s Health’ and the key question being asked of everyone is: 'what’s your small step going to be?'

 To find out more about #MensHealthWeek click here.